Enjoy breakfast the New Orleans way with these warm, crispy bites. Topped with powdered sugar, they are a delight! —Lois Rutherford, Elkton, Florida

 - 1 teaspoon baking powder

 - 1/2 cup sugar

 - 2 teaspoons grated lemon zest

 - Oil for deep-fat frying

 - Confectioners' sugar

 - Place egg whites in a small bowl; let stand at room temperature for 30 minutes.

-- In an electric skillet or deep-fat fryer, heat oil to 375°.
+- In a cast-iron or electric skillet, heat oil to 375°.
 Drop batter by teaspoonfuls, a few at a time, into hot oil.
 Fry until golden brown, about 1-1/2 minutes on each side.
 Drain on paper towels.
 Dust with confectioners' sugar.
 Serve warm.
-Yield: about 2 dozen.

 Nutrition Facts1 piece: 66 calories, 3g fat (1g saturated fat), 17mg cholesterol, 42mg sodium, 9g carbohydrate (4g sugars, 0 fiber), 1g protein.

 Very good.
 The bit of lemon zest did the trick.
 They taste so good.